Last Days: Warsaw’s Shining Cultural Moment on the Eve of WWII

 standardowy [760 px]

-Revision 'Season, open up' at the Ali Baba Theater in Warsaw.
-Czesław Konarski and Alicja Halama in the dance image 'After the ball', 1939, photo: www.audiovis.nac.gov.pl (NAC)
+'Season, Open Up' revue at the Ali Baba Theater in Warsaw.
+Pictured: Czesław Konarski and Alicja Halama in a scene from the 'After the Ball' dance.
+1939, photo: www.audiovis.nac.gov.pl (NAC)

 As Vagabonds testifies, the beginning months of 1939 are often referred to as the ‘golden summer’ of Polish interwar music.
 Drawing on years of thriving production predominately by talented Jewish artists, popular music in Poland peaked during early 1939, with a series of promising events taking place.

 Eugeniusz Bodo opened his gastronomic enterprise, Café Bodo, in February 1939.
 It was also during that year that the behemoth of the Polish recording world, Syrena-Electro, signed a recording contract with HMV, exporting and importing across the world.
 And, just the year before, Josephine Baker had visited Warsaw and Kraków – giving her legendary performances in which she danced nude, except for a string of bananas around her waist.